HARD AS

 HOW IT’S GOING

-We’re working with salons, community spaces, workplaces, and partners across the UK to make it happen.
+We’re partnering with salons, employers, community spaces, and men’s networks across the UK.
 Every participant gets measured.
 Every activation adds to the dataset.
-This isn’t a stunt.
-It’s a movement with a scoreboard.
+This isn’t a stunt — it’s a movement with a scoreboard.

 100% of participants said the experience was positive, ranging from increased empathy to improved mental health.